canonical/mlflow-operator/docs/how-to/integrate/index.rst

 Integrate
 =========

-The following guides cover processes to integrate Charmed MLflow with external tools and services.
+The following guides cover processes to integrate Charmed MLflow with external tools and services:

 .. toctree::
    :maxdepth: 1